shellyzh/RegCM5-MGA/README.md

 # RegCM5-MGA
-Code for an optimization framework that couples the fifth version of Regional Climate Model (RegCM5) with a microgenetic algorithm (MGA).
+These are codes for an optimization framework RegCM5-MGA that couples the fifth version of Regional Climate Model (RegCM5) with a microgenetic algorithm (MGA).
 It is specifically used for optimizing five Tiedtke scheme parameters over one selected domain and one (continuous) timeframe.
+For the parameter details, please refer to the paper.

+## General Usage Instructions

-After modifying any .f90 files, you need to compile, run this command: ifort prog.main.f90 -o runga.exe
+After modifying any .f90 files, compile by running this command (*runga* can be replaced by other names that you desire): ifort prog.main.f90 -o runga.exe

-Among the files included, please replace {your_working_dir} with the path to your working directory Among the files included, please replace {your_fitness_function} with the path to your defined fitness functions
+Among the files included, please replace **{your_working_dir}** with the path to your working directory Among the files included, please replace **{your_fitness_function}** with the path to your defined fitness functions

-Two examples are included here, one for mean absolute error (MAE) based on precipitation values, and one for normalized root mean square error (NRMSE) based on precipitation values.
+Two examples are included in *fitness-function-examples*, one for mean absolute error (MAE) based on precipitation values, and one for normalized root mean square error (NRMSE) based on precipitation values.

-The authors executed the programs based on GNU/Linux system, and the work distributed to five mpihosts.
-Ensure you have adapted the program to your system before running.
+The authors executed the programs based on GNU/Linux system, and the jobs are distributed to five mpihosts.
+Please ensure you have adapted the program to your system before running.

+Contact information:
+Dr.Thanh Nguyen-Xuan: nxthanhnx@gmail.com
+Ms. Zixuan Zhou: zzhoubh@connect.ust.hk
-For any additional questions, please contact the corresponding author Professor Eun-Soon Im: ceim@ust.hk
+Professor Eun-Soon Im: ceim@ust.hk